ashwinreddy/blog/_notes/Public/Paradigm.md

 ---
-title: "Paradigm"
+title: "paradigm"
 feed: hide
 tags: concept
 ---

-Paradigm is an idea from Thomas Kuhn about [[Science]].
-TODO
+paradigm is an idea from thomas kuhn about [[science]].